 This is just the beginning

-In the next 2 weeks, our coverage will expand from 20 industries to roughly 80 industries, including 80% of US small businesses.
+In the next 2 weeks, our coverage will expand from 20 industries to roughly 50 industries, including 60% of US small businesses.
 Further coverage expansions are planned in the coming months.

 We will also be adding further nuance to industries in the form of operations flags that detail specific business activities about how companies offer goods and services.
 There’s more to come on this front, but we believe operational details will help our customers get an even deeper understanding of businesses and their associated risks and resiliencies.